hcederna/notes-email/README.md

 For the program to run correctly, each new email containing Kindle book highlights needs to be marked as unread in your Gmail inbox.
 After the program runs, you can mark these emails as read and archive/delete as you see fit.
 The program automatically saves a copy of each set of highlights in the `notes-email/data/kindle` directory for use in future notes digest emails.

-The emails containing book highlights can be archived/deleted after the program runs.

-Once the program runs, these emails can be marked as read and archived/deleted.
-A copy of each book's highlights is stored in the `notes-email/data/raw/archive` directory.

 ### Configure Gmail Authentication